bandprotocol/bandchain-docs-archived/docs/technical-specifications/how-to-join-as-a-validator.md

 ... yoda[...]: I[...] 👂  Subscribing to events with query: tm.event = 'Tx'...
 ```

-### Step 2.4: Wait for latest blocks to be synced
+### Step 2.4: Wait for the latest blocks to be synced

-**This is an important step.** We should wait for newly started Bandchain node to sync their blocks until the latest block is reached.
+**This is an important step.** We should wait for newly started BandChain node to sync their blocks until the latest block is reached.
 The latest block can be checked on [CosmoScan](https://cosmoscan.io/blocks).

 ## Step 3: Become a Validator

-This step provides procedures to register the node as a validator.
+This guide will show you how to register the running node as a validator.
+So that the program can fulfill the data on BandChain.

 ### Step 3.1: Fund the Validator Account